 Pink sand beaches of Bermuda

 If you’re into secluded Caribbean shores with loads of natural coral, abundant marine life, and underwater caves, Klein deserves a spot on your list.
 Sitting eight miles off the southeast coast of the southern Dutch Caribbean island of Curaçao, the uninhabited island of Klein Curaçao is a slice of paradise, boasting one of the longest and most pristine beaches around.
 It’s been nicknamed “Little Curaçao,” because the island, which can be reached by boat in less than two hours, is a postcard-perfect vision of how the Caribbean used to be.
-Here are some more idyllic Caribbean destinations.
+Make sure you know about these idyllic Caribbean destinations, too.